 The preparation of the Bank's financial statements requires its management to exercise judgment and make estimates and assumptions that affect the application of its accounting policies and the amounts reported in the financial statements.
-A description of the Bank's significant accounting policies is contained in Note 31 to its 2018 annual financial statements and Note 31 to its 2017 annual financial statements and in "Financial Information Presentation."
+A description of the Bank's significant accounting policies is contained in Note 31 to its 2019 annual financial statements and Note 31 to its 2018 annual financial statements and in "Financial Information Presentation."

-While the Bank regards all of its significant accounting policies as important to consider when evaluating its financial statements, the Bank has identified two accounting policies as particularly involving critical accounting estimates and requiring management's exercise of judgments, namely: (i) those relating to specific and collective provisions for loan impairment, which is discussed in Note 25.1 and Note 31.11 to the Bank's 2018 annual financial statements and Note 25.1 and Note 31.11 to the

-Bank's 2017 annual financial statements, and (ii) the valuation of financial instruments and fair value hierarchy disclosures, which is discussed in Note 23.1 to the Bank's 2018 annual financial statements and Note 23.1 to the Bank's 2017 annual financial statements.
+While the Bank regards all of its significant accounting policies as important to consider when evaluating its financial statements, the Bank has identified three accounting policies as particularly involving critical accounting estimates and requiring management's exercise of judgments, namely: (i) those relating to the specific and collective provisions for impairment, which is discussed in Note 31.11 to the Bank's 2019 annual financial statements and Note 31.11 to the Bank's 2018 annual financial statements, (ii) the valuation of financial instruments and fair value hierarchy disclosures, which is discussed in Note 23.1 to the Bank's 2018 annual financial statements and (iii) contingent assets and liabilities, which is discussed in Note 30 to the Bank's 2019 annual financial statements.